Should I root my Android phone

 This is in part fixed by launchers, that do not require root permissions.
 They make it possible, for example, to change icons on the home screen.
 But they cannot change the icons and/or colors of the settings menu or the top bar.

-Also before Android 10, there has not been a black theme for a long time.
+Also before Android 10, there had not been a black theme for a long time (I believe the previous version was Android 4 or 5).

 The customization possibilities of Android Stock are still less powerful than those offered by cyanogenmod, which had an app with themes, unfortunately, more recent Android versions of LineageOs seems to be less customizable.